AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/migration.md

 ## Non-cacheable data and shopping interaction

-Request of non-cacheable data and interactions (e.g. add-to-cart, search) should go directly to the commerce endpoint (either commerce solution or integration layer) via CDN / Dispatcher.
+Client-side requests for non-cacheable data and interactions (e.g. add-to-cart, search) should go directly to the commerce endpoint (either commerce solution or integration layer) via CDN / Dispatcher.
 Remove any calls where AEM was just a proxy.